 The Solution: How Can Technology Bridge the Gap?

 At Starling Minds we propose that technology can begin to fill these gaps.
 Our CEO & Founder, Dr. Andrew Miki, has worked with 200 North American teachers in the past 10 years at his private practice.
 Through CBT training, education, and an earnest desire to address their mental health, Dr. Miki helps teachers become more resilient to stress.
 Such skills are proven to shorten the length of time teachers on are on disability leave while simultaneously providing them with the necessary coping skills to remain effective in the classroom.
-Dr. Miki expanded to group therapy sessions which teachers find helpful because it offers the felt understanding that they are not alone.
+Dr. Miki expanded to group sessions which teachers find helpful because it offers the felt understanding that they are not alone.
 With the support of a regional teachers’ federation, Dr. Andrew Miki was commissioned to provide his solution in a format that would reach one-to-many.
 In 2013, Starling Minds was created to: